-June 19, 1989, saw Cleveland’s first Pride celebration.
+June 19, 1989 marked the first Pride event in Cleveland under the name "Cleveland Pride," which became a consistent annual tradition.
 Initially just a small celebration among friends, the 1989 Pride featured food, entertainment, and booths.
 The celebration took place outside of the Center on W. 29TH street.
 In total the Health Issues Task Force in attendance had distributed 400 of 800 condoms by 2:30 that afternoon, and expected to easily get rid of the rest.
 The celebration was such a success that by the next year, 1990, there was a full Pride Parade.

 In 1991 the center, in conjunction with the WESTERN RESERVE HISTORICAL SOCIETY, working with Aubrey Wertheim, then the director, established the Northeast Ohio Lesbian/Gay Archives to collect and preserve the records of the lesbian/gay community.
 In 1995 Frank Lowery served as president of the center and Judith Rainbrook as its executive director.

 The Center moved locations in 2000, relocating to the basement of the Gordon Square Arcade.
 As a result of this move, the Center found itself with three times as much office and program space.